srappel/census_workshop_2021/content/tutorial.md

 <p><img alt="Check boxes showing year options.
 2010 is selected and there are options for 2000, 1990, 1989, etc. Years older than 1910 have a grey color" src="https://s3.amazonaws.com/libapps/accounts/112972/images/3-selectyear-new.png" /></p>

 <p>Select the year(s) you&#39;re interested in, and hit <strong>Submit</strong>.
-We&#39;ll use the most current data, which is from the 2010 Census.</p>
+We&#39;ll use the most current decennial census data, which is from the 2010 Census.</p>

 <p>The rows under Select Data will update once more, but there are still a lot of records.</p>

 <p>Click on <strong>Topics</strong> to narrow results even further.</p>

 <p>Find the topic(s) you wish to map in the list that pops up.
-Many UWM students are concerned with <em>Population</em> data, but there are other categories that can be accessed using the tabs on the left.
+Many researchers are concerned with <em>Population</em> data, but there are other categories that can be accessed using the tabs on the left.
 Again, options may be greyed out if data for those topics cannot be obtained given the other filters you have selected.</p>

-<p>We&#39;re interested in data about the black population in Milwaukee County, so we will select <strong>race</strong> as our topic.</p>
+<p>We&#39;re interested in data about the Black population in Milwaukee County, so we will select <strong>race</strong> as our topic.</p>

 <p><img alt="Showing the topics available under Race, Ethnicity, and Origins topic.
 'Race' is selected." src="https://s3.amazonaws.com/libapps/accounts/112972/images/4-selecttopic-new.png" /></p>